a4lamber/EHRsdata-profiling/data_profiling_notes.md

 For the purpose of this, i am just going to examine whether a string contains digits (0-9) or contains alphavet(a-zA-Z)

+# Report

+Besides graphical visualization of the profile, it is also recommended to have a `textual profiler` as well.
+It would be more straight forward to look at